Gold Medal Winner!

 "As a first year at Brandeis, I was not active on campus.
 I was having a very hard time adjusting from high school to college.
 By my sophomore year, I wanted to change that, which made me discover Waltham Group during recruitment night.
 I began with four Waltham Groups and I instantly loved to volunteer because I became a mentor, an older sibling, a friend and I created great relationships with each and every student or person that I encountered during my time with each Waltham Group that I did.
 As the year went on, I added more Waltham Groups and I realized I love to volunteer because it takes me out of my busy schedule and allows me to focus on others.
 I love making a difference and changing the world."

 Click here for more testimonies from award recipients from the class of 2013!

 Commitment to Service Award

 Encourage students to engage in community service further impacting their Brandeis experience while addressing community needs.
 Service will be used as a means to explore careers, apply course work, fulfill personal values, and develop meaningful relationships.
 The program will encourage students to track their volunteer hours, adding many benefits to the community and university, while offering an opportunity to celebrate our student’s commitment to social justice and service deepening the roots of their journeys beyond Brandeis.
-Students will be honored at graduation with a commitment to service pin through this pilot program.
+Students who reach different tiers of hours logged will receive a Commitment to Service medal to wear at graduation.

 Why should I participate?